Impact

 Risk and Exploitability

 Because the vulnerability relies on path traversal within dynamic host volumes, an attacker who can influence volume configuration or file creation may execute arbitrary commands on the client host.
-The EPSS score is not available, so the current exploitation probability is unclear; however, the high CVSS score and public disclosure warrant immediate attention.
+The EPSS score of 7% indicates a moderate probability of exploitation; however, the high CVSS score and public disclosure warrant immediate attention.
 The vulnerability is not listed in CISA’s KEV catalog, but its severity and potential for remote code execution make it a high‑priority risk.

 OpenCVE Enrichment